Responsible Tenant Reward

 Keep it on your account

-If you have received this year's reward, we recommend that you keep it on your rent account - as this will help you through any difficult times ahead.
+If you have received your letter to tell you that you have received this year's reward, we recommend that you keep it on your rent account - as this will help you through any difficult times ahead.

 What makes a responsible tenant?